-* 6 - Keen to get one of the few grants for privacy
+* 7 - Keen to get one of the few grants for privacy

 Finally, we are very keen to be funded by this RFA.
+We'd like to point out that it is very important for the work in the laboratory to get dedicated funding for privacy.
 Privacy is a particularly important and recurring problem for many areas of genomics, and we have worked on various privacy issues in this area for more than a decade.
-However, we have had no actual dedicated funding to privacy and have been scrapping together resources to do the work that we've done.
+We've worked on privacy for many years, patching together funding for this from a variety of sources, but not really have any proper funding .
+We have been scrapping together resources to do the work that we've done.
+Even without formal funding we've managed to do a number of conceptual, ethical, and theoretical pieces on it.
+The central topics of these were about the social implications, measuring the information content, and thinking about what type of formats and computer set ups would be necessary to enable secure genetic computing.
+However, to get into practical solutions and software development we'd need funding.
 Thus, we'd like to get even a small amount of official NIH support for this effort.
+We want to point out of course that privacy we believe is one of the major impediments to large scale genomic data sharing and we believe that it will only be solved through practical software development efforts from people trying to put together practical solutions, which we hope to do.